 What separates Florida from other states is that only 80% of your medical costs will be covered by PIP.
 Furthermore, if your injury is not considered an emergency medical condition, your PIP can be reduced to $2,500.
 A Medical Doctor must certify that an injury is an “emergency medical condition” to receive your full PIP benefits.

 If you are injured in an accident and are disabled to the point that you cannot work, Florida PIP will pay for 60% of your lost wages, subject to your $10,000 PIP limit.
 This payment also includes services you would normally do but now cannot do because of the accident.
 These services include daily chores like doing laundry, cleaning the house and taking care of pets.
 Etc.

 If the policyholder were killed, PIP would pay for their funeral and burial expenses.
 Your next of kin is entitled to $5,000 associated with these costs.

-Florida has strict rules to follow when filing a claim for PIP.
-The most important is that treatments for any injuries must happen within two weeks (14 days) of the car accident to be eligible for PIP reimbursement.
-Your claim will not be accepted after two weeks.
+Florida has strict rules to follow when filing a claim for PIP you must seek medical care within 14 days of the accident to establish an emergency medical condition that will require more treatment or your PIP benefits can be significantly limited.
 Due to the high level of insurance fraud in Florida, your insurer has up to sixty days to investigate your claim for any falsehood,

 but must pay within 30 days, even if there is suspicion.
 This is when it is important to have Milly on your side.
 If there are any issues and your case is not straightforward, you want Milly to file these claims for you and defend you from the insurance companies.
 You need to keep a log of all related expenses and issues and share these with Milly often.
 Every piece of information helps your case.